ThorKampOpstrup/Project-in-Artificial-Intelligence-gym-challenge-/README.md

 # Project-in-Artificial-Intelligence (gym-challenge)
 This project is an attempt to complete the gym challenge by modifying PPO and TRPO with Re3 and Ornstein-Uhlenbeck action noise.
-The project is a part of the course at the University of Southern Denmark(SDU).
+The project is a part of a course at the University of Southern Denmark(SDU).
 This git is suplementary to the report and contains the code used to generate the plots in the report.
 Enjoy!

 <!-- ![plotter/plots/example.gif](plotter/plots/example.gif) -->
 <img src="/plotter/plots/example.gif" alt="image" style="width:300px;height:auto;">